Last Updated on

 INSERTs can be adjusted later.

 For the same reason, dropping columns can also be problematic.
 If we drop the column too early, all statements that mention the column will fail.
-We can drop it later, but only if the column has a
+We can drop it after modifying the

 DEFAULT value, otherwise